SanjayRajR/Mean_Bank_Crud/README.md

 # Steps to run
 1.Open two terminals

-In terminal 1 perform the following
+  In terminal 1
        1. cd server
        2. npm install
        3. nodemon app.js
  If installed correctly, a successful message will be displayed and node js server will be running on http://localhost:3000
-In Terminal 2 perform the following
+   In Terminal 2
        1. cd angular9
        2. npm install
        3. ng serve -o

   If installed correctly, the angular server will be running on http://localhost:4200